 Frequently Asked Questions

-Click on any of the questions below to see the response.
+Click on the questions below to see the answers.

 Years of study and experience counseling in different countries and cultures around the world has given Azizeh a unique perspective in addressing male depression and the role society plays in establishing unhealthy and unachievable standards.
 She asks directive questions to help you learn practical coping techniques that you can apply the moment you leave the office.
 By identifying emotional and self-damaging triggers it is possible to transform your thought patterns so they become more realistic and empowering.
 In this way, sessions help you get to know yourself better.